PagoPlus/numscriptex/README.md

 # NumscriptEx
 NumscriptEx is a library that allows its users to check and run Numscripts in Elixir.
 If this is your first time hearing about
-Numscripts, here a quick explanation:
+Numscripts, here is a quick explanation:

 [Numscript](https://docs.formance.com/numscript/) is a DSL made by [Formance](https://www.formance.com/) that simplifies complex financial transactions with scripts that are easy to read,